OnlyFans Churn Prediction with the API

 advance warning before a subscriber cancels

-The OnlyFans dashboard provides basic subscriber counts, but no behavioral signals.
-You cannot see which fans are losing interest, which ones have not opened a message in two weeks, or which ones have stopped tipping entirely.
-Without engagement data, every subscriber looks identical until the moment they cancel.
+The OnlyFans dashboard gives you subscriber counts.
+It gives you no behavioral signals.
+You cannot see which fans are going quiet, which ones have not opened a DM in 14 days, or which ones renewed last month but have not spent a dollar since.
+Without that granularity, every subscriber looks identical until the moment they are gone.

 API endpoints used